 I’ve been a vegetarian for 20 years and (mostly) vegan for the past two.
 Since moving to Sydney three years ago, I’ve heard a lot about the burgers at Mary’s, which serves American-style “shit fast food … that’s hard to do well” (as co-owner Jake Smyth once described it to Broadsheet) at three joints around Sydney.
-The Mary’s game is burgers, yes, but also fried chicken, and, in some instances, Detroit-style square pizzas in dark faux-dive-bar rooms with metal blasting over the sound system.
-Sure, it’s easy-to-smash junk food – but the lack of pretension belies how much thought has gone into it, and for that it is Sydney famous.
+The Mary’s game is burgers, yes, but also fried chicken and, in some instances Detroit-style square pizzas, in dark faux-dive-bar rooms with metal blasting over the sound system.
+Sure, it’s easy-to-smash junk food – but the lack of pretension belies how much thought has gone into Mary's burgers, and for that they are Sydney famous.
 So when I found out about what I like to call the “Alternate Universe Menu” at the newest Mary’s, in Circular Quay, where everything – the burgers, the mash’n’gravy, the fried chicken – can be done vegan, I was dead-set on giving it a try.

 The patty inside the vegan Mary’s burger isn’t the the fake-meat kind.
 I’m right into the Beyond Meat patty available at Soul Burger and the Chicago Dog with Beyond Meat sausage at Lord of the Fries, but this is not like either of those.
 Instead it’s just a damn good deep-fried veggie patty made with mushrooms, carrots, beetroot, white beans and soy protein.
 It’s crisp, but not oily or dense.
 It feels and tastes like an excellent junk food experience.
 A virtuous, too-thick, pasty veggie patty made with mung beans this is not.
 The patty is key, but the package it comes in defines the experience.
 The “milk” bun is soft against the crunch of the lettuce and the patty.
 The “cheese” is perfectly melt-y.
 And the special Mary’s sauce delivers a creamy dose of flavour and texture.
 I added pickles to mine the second time I ordered this burger because pickles improve everything as a rule (don’t @ me), but in this case it’s particularly true because of the cut-through effect the vinegar has on the cheese and sauce.